ashleyquevedo/gridgame/README.md

 ## Next Steps:

 To continue my exploration of Socket.io, I would like to implement a game lobby/room system in preparation for deployment of the game's multiplayer version.
-I would also like ot implement a timer to establish a win condition for the fastest player.
+I would also like to implement a timer to establish a win condition for the fastest player.
 There are also a few refinements to the tile-flipping functionality I would like to work on.